laro/Cilia/2 Standard Lib/7 ByteStream & IO.md

 ### ByteOutStream

-Interface `ByteOutStream` for writing binary data.
+Interface for writing binary data.

 - `out.write(Byte[])`
 - `out.flush()` writes the data buffer (the `ostream` user-level cache) to the operating system.